hoodiecrow/ConsTcl/README.md

  _Example: `` (begin (define r 10) (* r r)) `` ⇒ 100_

-When expressions are evaluated in sequence, the order is important for two reasons.
-If the expressions have any side effects, they happen in the same order of sequence.
-Also, if expressions are part of a pipeline of calculations, then they need to be processed in the order of that pipeline.
+There are times when one wants to treat a number of expressions as if they were one single expression (e.g. in the consequent or alternate of an `` if `` form).
+The `` begin `` special form bundles up expressions as an aggregate form.
+Internally, it sees to it that all the expressions are evaluated in order and that the resulting value of the last one is returned as the aggregate's result.

-As part of the processing of sequences _local defines_ are resolved, acting on expressions of the form `` (begin (define ... `` when in a local environment.
-See the part about [resolving local defines](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines).
+As part of the processing of sequences _local defines_ [are resolved](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines), acting on expressions of the form `` (begin (define ... `` when in a local environment.

 The following forms have an implicit `` begin `` in their bodies and the use of `` begin `` is therefore unnecessary with them: